UNB Saint John Seawolves: Club teams

 The University of New Brunswick, Saint John offer students the opportunity to play club sports for their university in lieu of these sports not being supported at the varsity level.
 The sports featured as of 2021 include women's field hockey, men's football, women's ice hockey, and men's and women's rugby.
 All club teams also wear red and black, except for the football team whose colours are blue and white.

 Football

 The Seawolves football team was founded by Barry Ogden who had wanted to bring a football team to Saint John so that athletes aged 18 to 24 could play in the area after high school.
 Ogden began researching the feasibility of the program in 2006 and after organizing with teams in Moncton and Fredericton, the Seawolves began play in the inaugural season of the Atlantic Football League in 2009.

 The team lost in the championship game to the UNB Red Bombers in 2009, but won their first Moosehead Cup championship in 2010 over the expansion Dalhousie Tigers by a score of 40–6.
 The Seawolves returned to the championship game in 2012 and 2013, but lost both games to the Holland College Hurricanes.
+On March 20, 2023, it was announced that the Seawolves had withdrawn from the league.